Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 What is a VPN?

-A virtual private network (VPN) is used to send data to and from your device via an encrypted tunnel.
+A VPN is used to send data to and from your device via an encrypted tunnel.
 This gives the user improved anonymity while keeping your data safe from the likes of your ISP or hackers.
 Both free and premium VPN options exist, although we’d strongly advocate for the use of the latter if privacy is your main aim.
 After all, free providers have been caught out in the past.

 VPNs need to be trusted to get rid of any personal data collected on their servers, while many commit to a no-logs policy which means they keep nothing whatsoever.
 (We’d stick with an audited service to be sure.)